Multimedia Messaging Service

 Multimedia Messaging Service (MMS) is a standard way to send messages that include multimedia content to and from a mobile phone over a cellular network.
 Users and providers may refer to such a message as a PXT, a picture message, or a multimedia message.
 The MMS standard extends the core SMS (Short Message Service) capability, allowing the exchange of text messages greater than 160 characters in length.
 Unlike text-only SMS, MMS can deliver a variety of media, including up to forty seconds of video, one image, a slideshow of multiple images, or audio.

-The most common use involves sending photographs from camera-equipped handsets.
 Media companies have utilized MMS on a commercial basis as a method of delivering news and entertainment content, and retailers have deployed it as a tool for delivering scannable coupon codes, product images, videos, and other information.

-The 3GPP and WAP groups fostered the development of the MMS standard, which is now continued by the Open Mobile Alliance (OMA).
+On (mainly) older devices, messages that start off with text, as SMS, are converted to and sent as an MMS when an emoji is added.

-Multimedia messaging service was built using the technology of SMS messaging, first developed in 1984 as a captive technology which enabled service providers to "collect a fee every time anyone snaps a photo."

-The commercial introduction of MMS started in March 2002.
+The commercial introduction of MMS started in March 2002, although picture messaging had already been established in Japan.
+It was built using the technology of SMS as a captive technology which enabled service providers to "collect a fee every time anyone snaps a photo."
+MMS was designed to be able to work on the then-new GPRS and 3G networks and could be implemented through either a WAP-based or IP-based gateway.
+The 3GPP and WAP Forum groups fostered the development of the MMS standard, which was then continued by the Open Mobile Alliance (OMA).

-Between 2010 and 2013, MMS traffic in the U.S. increased by 70% from 57 billion to 96 billion messages sent.
-This is due in part to the wide adoption of smartphones.